Ethan-Hetrick/ethans-toolbox/nextflow/nextflow-best-practice-checklist.md

 ---

 ## Configuration
+- [ ] **Decouple configs and pipeline logic**: Your pipeline code base (e.g. workflows, subworkflows, modules, scripts) should not hard-code **any** execution configurations, rather these should all be confined to config files (`projectDir/conf` or `projectDir/nextflow.config` in the nf-core pipeline structure).
+This is an intentional feature of Nextflow to allow pipelines to be executed on various platforms on-the-fly.
+General rule of thumb: If I need to modify your code base in order to execute your pipeline on my machine, then it's wrong.
 - [ ] **Executor profiles**: Use separate profiles for each executor.
 All execution-specific configs should be constrained to the profile scope.
 E.g `sge`, `slurm`
 - [ ] **Container profiles**: Use separate profiles for each container software.
 E.g. `docker`, `singularity`
 - [ ] **Process labels**: Every process should be given a label that resources can default to.
 E.g. `process_single`, `process_high`.
 These labels should be configured flexibly and a label should exist for each "level" of resources a process can use (`base.config` in the nf-core pipeline structure)